The Vale of White Horse

 Those ancient Britons left their mark on the land.
 The most notable ancient site is the White Horse of Uffington that gives its name to the Vale.
 The White Horse is a mysterious figure carved into the chalk hillside above Uffington.
 It has recently been dated to about 1400 BCE.
 Just above the White Horse is Uffington Castle, a striking Neolithic hill fort, and just a short stroll away is Wayland's Smithy, an ancient long barrow (and well worth a visit).

 The Smithy is named after Wayland (Wodin, Odin) the Norse god, which suggests Anglo-Saxon origins, but the barrow mound is older by far than that, belonging to a time period at least several thousand years before the coming of the Anglo-Saxons.

 The local legend goes that if you leave an unshod horse at the tomb with a few pennies, when you return the horse will be shod, presumably by Wayland the Blacksmith.

-Back on the southern edge of the Vale, take time to visit Wantage, birthplace of Alfred the Great.
+Back on the southern edge of the Vale, take time to visit Wantage, the birthplace of Alfred the Great.
 There is a statue of King Alfred, striking a suitably heroic pose, in the market square.
 Quite apart from Alfred, Wantage is a pretty town, with half-timbered inns and the very enjoyable Vale and Downland Museum.
 Take in also the stately Georgian house and park at Kingston Lisle.